Starting Your Career in Industrial Automation

 Networks and IT Skills

-In modern automation there is a growing convergence of industrial control systems and company IT.
-In addition the need for cyber security awareness and compliance places a greater need for automation engineers to be equipped with strong network engineering skill sets.
+In modern automation, there is a growing convergence of industrial control systems and company IT.
+In addition, the need for cybersecurity awareness and compliance places a greater need on automation engineers to be equipped with strong network engineering skill sets.

 Academics Requirements – Engineers